kehantan/labbook/docs/buffers_solutions/iptg.rst

 IPTG stock
 ==========

-* This protocol is for preparing 250 mM IPTG stock solution
+**Objective:** To prepare IPTG stock solution from IPTG powder.

-* Final volume: 10 mL
+* This protocol is for preparing IPTG stock solution at concentration of 250 mM with final volume of 10 mL
-* MW: 238.31 g/mol
+* IPTG MW: 238.31 g/mol

 **Requires**